William Schallert: Later career/SAG president

 Schallert served as president of the Screen Actors Guild (SAG) from 1979 to 1981, and afterwards remained active in SAG projects, including serving as a trustee of the SAG Pension and Health Plans since 1983, and of the Motion Picture and Television Fund since 1977.
-(His former co-star and television daughter, Patty Duke, also served as SAG president from 1985 to 1988.)
+His former co-star and television daughter, Patty Duke, also served as SAG president from 1985 to 1988.
 During Schallert's tenure as SAG president, he founded the Committee for Performers with Disabilities, and in 1993 he was awarded the Ralph Morgan Award for service to the Guild.

 Schallert continued to work steadily as an actor in later life, appearing in a 2007 episode of How I Met Your Mother, the HBO television film Recount (2008) as U.S. Supreme Court Associate Justice John Paul Stevens, and the HBO series True Blood; his distinctive voice brought him work for commercial and animation voiceovers.
 Appearances in 2009 included a guest role on Desperate Housewives on March 15, in which he played the role of a small newspaper editor; he also appeared in an episode of According to Jim.
 More recently, he appeared in the January 21, 2010, pilot episode of The Deep End on ABC as a retiring CEO with Alzheimer's disease.
 He also made an appearance on Medium on the February 5, 2010, episode and a cameo on the June 26, 2011, season premiere of True Blood as the mayor of Bon Temps.
 He played Max Devore in the A&E adaptation of Bag of Bones.

 In 2010, Schallert made a series of public service announcement videos with Patty Duke and other castmates from The Patty Duke Show for the Social Security Administration.
 His last television appearance came in 2014 on an episode of the sitcom 2 Broke Girls.

 Personal life

-In a 2014 interview, Schallert said that he was suffering from peripheral neuropathy, forcing him to wear leg braces while effectively "confining" him to a wheelchair.
-He said about his condition and the leg braces: "They help me stay balanced if I use a walker, but it’s just easier to get around in a wheelchair."
+In a 2014 interview, Schallert said that he was suffering from peripheral neuropathy, forcing him to wear leg braces and use a wheelchair.
+He said about his condition and the leg braces: "They help me stay balanced if I use a walker, but it's just easier to get around in a wheelchair."
 While not ruling out working on stage in the future, he said: "Working in film or TV would be too difficult now.
 Besides, I did my share!"

 Schallert was married to actress Leah Waggner (born Rosemarie Diann Waggner) from 1949 until her death in 2015.
 She appeared with him in various shows, including episodes of The Patty Duke Show and The Dick Van Dyke Show.
 They had four sons: William Joseph, Jr. (born 1949), Edwin G. (born 1952), Mark M. (born 1954), and Brendan C. Schallert (born 1961).

+Death

 Schallert died on May 8, 2016, at his home in Pacific Palisades at the age of 93, six weeks after the death of his on-screen daughter Patty Duke, on March 29.
+They were both also presidents of the Screen Actor's Guild (SAG), Schallert from 1979–1981 and Duke from 1985–1988.